Veladare/notes_notes_notes/README.md

 ## Installation

-To use, install npm, inquirer and uuid (version 8.2.4) in VScode or a similiar program
+To use, install npm, inquirer (version 8.2.4) and uuid in VScode or similiar programs if users wish to inspect the code.
+Otherwise, click on the Heorku server link provided below to inspect the website.

 ## Usage